Full Time: 4 Years | 4 years includes guaranteed industry placements in years 2, 3 and 4

 In the first year, you will study alongside other students at Henley Business School – in keeping with the traditional university experience.
 You will gain a thorough grounding in fundamental aspects of accounting, business, ethics and law.
 In the second and third years, you will combine academic study with paid professional work placements at PwC, lasting 12-16 weeks each.
 Your fourth year will include a final work placement of 16-20 weeks.
 During the three placements you can expect to earn a competitive salary, offsetting a significant proportion of your tuition fees or living costs.

-By the time you graduate you will have completed modules that exempt you from 12 out of 15 ICAEW accreditations.
+By the time you graduate you will have completed modules that give credit for prior learning for 12 out of 15 professional examinations.

 Graduates who achieve a 2:1 and perform well on placements are likely to receive an offer of employment from PwC.
-You will be approximately one year away from achieving full ACA Chartered Accountant status – putting you ahead of other graduates entering the accounting profession.
+You will be approximately one year away from achieving full ICAEW Chartered Accountant status – a huge advantage when entering the accounting profession.